Whitley Chapel Parish Hall Charitable Trust AGM

 has been the centre of Hexhamshire life for generations, hosting community groups, dances, classes, weddings, parties – the list is endless.

-Built by public subscription in 1932, and enlarged and improved in early 2000, the Parish Hall provides excellent facilities for a diverse range of user groups of all ages and interests, from the Young Farmers to the Women’s’ Institute, the Bowls Club and the school.
+The Parish Hall provides excellent facilities for a diverse range of user groups of all ages and interests, from the Young Farmers to the Womens’ Institute, the Bowls Club and the school.
 It is also well used by private individuals for birthday parties, weddings, family events and funeral teas, and is regularly used for dances, concerts, stage productions and other club and charity fund raising events

 The hall facilities consist of: